"We Bring You Delaware's Great Outdoors through Science and Service"

 Applied Habitat Research, Management and Restoration: The Division is committed to promoting and practicing the conservation of biological diversity by protecting against the unnecessary threat to or extinction of living species.
 DFW conducts research, and develops and implements policies that contribute to the maintenance, enhancement, restoration and management of natural habitats.
 Our habitat management practices benefit many fish and wildlife species and control undesirable species like mosquitoes or invasive vegetation that degrades wildlife and fisheries habitats.

 Species Research, Monitoring and Management: The Division promotes the understanding of fish and wildlife stocks and populations through species-specific research and monitoring programs.
 We recognize the diversity of our fisheries and wildlife constituencies and strive to actively involve these groups in policy development and public decision-making processes.
-DFS works to balance human concerns with the need to prevent over- harvesting and exploitation of species to maintain and, if necessary, rebuild species stocks and populations to sustainable levels for both commercial and recreational users.
-DFW also works to provide Delaware s citizens and visitors with an environment that minimizes nuisance or health impacts from pest species, as well as undesirable or invasive vegetation, in an environmentally-sensitive manner.
+DFW works to balance human concerns with the need to prevent over-harvesting and exploitation of species to maintain and, if necessary, rebuild species stocks and populations to sustainable levels for both commercial and recreational users.
+DFW also works to provide Delaware's citizens and visitors with an environment that minimizes nuisance and health impacts from pest species, as well as undesirable or invasive vegetation, in an environmentally-sensitive manner.

 Enforcement: The Division provides public safety services in the areas of boating, hunting, fishing, shell fishing and disaster response.
 The intent of these programs is to protect the public’s safety, as well as that of the states' wildlife, finfish, shellfish, non-game and endangered species, including marine mammals, within the state's lands and waters.